tshepang/blog/content/Rust week of 2015-06-12.md

 tags = ['Rust']
 +++

-I\'m the documentation guy, so:
+I'm the documentation guy, so:

 -   I [submitted][] [three][] [changes] to the API documentation
 -   [Two][] [changes][1] to the README (first time)